shivansh31414/Sentiment-analysis-tool/frontend/STRUCTURE.md

 ## Notes
 - Routes use the Next.js App Router (`app/` directory).
 - Keep small, generic controls inside `components/ui/` and page-specific components at top-level `components/`.

-If you want, I can also add this doc to `docs/` and link it from the repo README.